 So, should you use BDD?
 Maybe!
 It depends on the team's knowledge, the company culture, and the team's openness to change.
 However, also keep in mind that you can always apply certain BDD practices to improve your quality of work!

-.Net Developer, Product Owner, Scrum Master, and Agile Enthusiast.
-I love to learn new things, travel, cook, dive, and snowboard!
+Lucas Schmoeller is a Senior Product Owner at Avenue Code.
+He is also a .Net Developer, a Scrum Master, and an Agile Enthusiast.
+Lucas loves to learn new things, travel, cook, dive, and snowboard!